DeniseWorthen/ufs-weather-model/doc/UsersGuide/source/InputsOutputs.rst

    * - readMode01
      - number of forcing files to read in (current option is single)
    * - dtimit01
-     - delta time ratio limits placed on the time interpolation (default=1.
+     - ratio of max/min stream delta times (default=1.0.
 For monthly data, the ratio is 31/28.)
    * - stream_offset01
-     - the shift of the time axis
+     - shift of the time axis of a data stream in seconds (Positive offset advances the time axis forward.)
    * - yearFirst01
      - the first year of the stream data
    * - yearLast01